polcak/jsrestrictor/website/content/pages/new-wrapper.md

  */
 ```

-## Write unit tests or integgration tests for the wrapper
+## Write unit tests or integration tests for the wrapper

 Follow instructions for [unit testing](md_tests_unit_tests_README.html) and
 [integration testing](md_tests_integration_tests_README.html) (see the `tests` directory in the